jimratliff/GenoMac-shared/docs/user_classes_and_attributes.md

 [^CHANGING_USER_ATTRIBUTES_AFTER_CREATION]: The set of user attributes assigned to a user can be changed after the user’s user account is created by changing the `attributes` property of the user’s user object in the `users_to_create` JSON object.
 (See [Specifying users to spawn](https://github.com/jimratliff/GenoMac-system/blob/main/scripts/spawn/0_README.md), GenoMac-system/scripts/spawn/0_README.md.)
 Every time Hypervisor-System is run, `users_to_create` is rescanned and each user’s attributes are created from scratch as replacement system-scoped state files.
 Each time Hypervisor-User is run for a particular user, the system-scoped state files corresponding to user attributes of that user are read to reestablish, from scratch, the user-scoped state files corresponding to that user’s user attributes. **NOTE:** Although a particular attribute can be removed from that user’s set of user attributes, doing so will not necessarily reverse the action that was taken earlier as a result of that user attribute having been assigned to the user.
 Many of the settings associated with user attributes are not reversed when the attribute is removed.

-An attribute can be atomic or it can imply a set of other attributes.
+An attribute can be of either of two types:
+- merely binary: either present or absent or
+- have an attached value and therefore can be (a) absent or (b) present with an encoded value.

 ## Currently defined user attributes
 The below table lists currently defined user attributes, both by name and by the environment variable that defines its name.